Daratumumab (Darzalex®)

 How daratumumab is given

-You will usually be given daratumumab at a day unit.
-Sometimes it may be given during a stay in hospital.
-Daratumumab can be given on its own or in combination with other cancer drugs.
+You usually have daratumumab at a day unit or clinic as an outpatient.
+Sometimes you have it during a stay in hospital.
+You may have it on its own or with other cancer drugs.

 Your course of treatment

 To begin with, you will have daratumumab once a week.
 Then you usually have it once every 2 weeks.
-Sometimes it is given every 3 weeks depending on if you are having it with other cancer drugs.
+Or sometimes it is given every 3 weeks instead.
+This may depend on if you are having it with other cancer drugs.
 Eventually you only have it once a month.
 Your nurse, pharmacist or doctor will discuss your treatment plan with you.

 About side effects